 The Human Rights Law Centre's offices in Sydney and Melbourne have been closed and all staff working remotely since 17 March 2020.
 All work-related travel has been cancelled and activities moved online.

 While physical offices are closed, the Human Rights Law Centre's work protecting and promoting human rights continues unabated.

 In the face of so much change and uncertainty, fighting injustice and defending human rights – particularly the rights of the most vulnerable in our community – is more important than ever.

 All legal advice appointments at the Immigration Advice and Rights Centre (IARC) will now be conducted by telephone.
 In-person appointments will resume as soon as possible based on the advice of health authorities.

-The IARC Information Line has been directed to voicemail and all calls will be returned as soon as possible.
-Clients who are able to access the internet are asked to complete an online enquiry at www.iarc.asn.au/advice rather than call if possible.
+Our Information Line is open from 9am-5pm Monday to Friday.
+Due to continued high call volumes, clients who are able to access the internet are asked to complete an online enquiry at www.iarc.asn.au/advice rather than call if possible.

 From 23 March 2020, the Intellectual Disability Rights Service (IDRS) office is closed to the public.
 But the service is still open for business!

 IDRS continues to provide services by telephone: